All Episodes

 What the hell?

-And just last week he reiterated it.
+And just last week, he reiterated it.

 That's what he's trying to engender.

-And so's the drive-by.
+And so's the drive-bys.

 Let's go back.

-We've got a uh uh a couple of sound bites here.
+We've got a couple of soundbites here.

-This is on Slay the Nation on CBS, Sunday during the round table.
+This is on Slay the Nation on CBS Sunday during the roundtable.

-What's different this time around that in the if you think back to that 96 debate, there were actually moderates in Washington.
+If you think back to that 96 debate, there were actually moderates in Washington.

-Even today when you talk about a Republican moderate in the House, we need to find a new word.
+Even today, when you talk about a Republican moderate in the House, we need to find a new word.

 That's what a Republican moderate used to be.